Website accessibility statement

 Preparation of this accessibility statement

-This website was last tested between May and August 2021.
-The tests were carried out by members of the Digital Media team at the Natural History Museum.
+This website was last tested in May 2023.
+The tests were carried out by members of the Digital team at the Natural History Museum.

 We chose sample pages to test that included all the components and templates we use across the site.
-We used both the WAVE and aXe tools to find and assess compliance errors.
+We used aXe to find and assess compliance errors.
 We also reviewed the sample pages for issues not recognised by automated test tools, but that we believed to be making the experience more difficult for users of assistive technologies.
 This included testing with screen reader software and with higher zoom levels.

 The website was last audited for accessibility in March 2021 by the Government Digital Service.